Montana House committee begins work on state budget

 #ReadLocal

+Several people testified against further cuts in social services for the disabled or mentally ill, arguing they just lead to people needing more costly services such as a nursing home, admission to the state mental hospital or prison.

+The committee later heard an update on the education budget.
+The hearing continues Friday.

-Committee Chairwoman Nancy Ballance says she expects the committee to vote on the budget next week, after which it would go to the full House.
+Chair Nancy Ballance said she expected the committee to vote on the budget next week, after which it would go to the full House.

 Comments